Ad Noctum: Chapter 7

 “Yeah, so, just so you know?
 Hoarding cat food?
 It’s not helping my perception of your mental health.”

 Rush shot him a withering look, got to his feet, and walked over toward the door.
-“Hey,” he snapped.
-“Script Kitty.
-Let’s go.”
+“Script Kitty,” he said sharply.
+“Come on.”

 “No,” Volker said, half to Rush, half to the cat.
-“You do not get to rename my cat.
-And even if, in some kind of bizarro alternate dimension, you did get to rename him, which, to be totally clear, is not happening?
-I veto ‘Script Kitty’.”
+“You don’t get to rename my cat.
+And even if, in some bizarro alternate dimension, you did get to rename him?
+I veto ‘Script Kitty’.
+It’s offensive.”

-Mendelssohn padded over toward Rush.
-Rush looked down at him, cocked his head, and took a piece of cat food out of his pocket.
-He held it up, then pointed at the door.
+Rush took a piece of cat food out of his pocket.
+He held it up, then feinted a toss at the door.

 “Are you trying to train him?”

-The door swished open.
-Rush tossed the piece of cat food into the hall, and the cat darted after it.
+Rush tossed the piece of food into the hall, and the cat darted after it.

 Volker got to his feet.
-“Did you program the doors to—”
+“Did you program the doors to recognize his vocalizations?”

 “Obviously,” Rush said, heading toward the workroom, ignoring Mendelssohn, who was looking at him, clearly hopeful.
 “Are you coming?”
 He hit the door controls and entered the other room without waiting for a response.

-“I feed you,” Volker said as he bent down to scoop up Mendelssohn.
+“I feed you.”
+Volker scooped Mendelssohn off the floor and looked the cat in the eye.
 “Okay?
 You got that?
 Me.
-At least, I bought that cat food that he’s been feeding you.
+I bought that cat food he’s been feeding you.
 Don’t be fooled.”

-It wasn’t until several hours later, after Telford had called it a night, after Volker’s eyes had begun to burn from staring for too long at his glowing display, when Mendelssohn had sprawled out on the floor adjacent to the doorway, that he finally shifted his laptop aside and cleared his throat.
+It wasn’t until hours later, after Telford had called it a night, when Volker’s eyes burned from staring for too long at his glowing screen, when Mendelssohn had sprawled on the floor at his feet, that he finally shifted his laptop aside and cleared his throat.

 Rush ignored him.